Rootshell-Security/public-api-wrapper/README.md

 ## Usage

 You can run commands using the `rootshell_platform` prefix.
-Running this on it's own will give you a list of options to run.
+Running this on its own will give you a list of options to run.

 For example, running `rootshell_platfor projects get-paginated` will give you a list of paginated projects for your tenant.

 ---